 Here are some figures.
 There were 25 players in the Tigers squad, born between 1986 and 1990.
 Out of these 25 players, 14 of them were born in January, February, or March.
 Is it believable that this should happen by chance, or do we have evidence that there is a birthday-effect in becoming a star ice hockey player?

 Hypothesis test

-Let X be the number of the 25 players who are born from January to March.
 We need to set up hypotheses of the following form: